uggla/our_test_app/project/PROJECT.md

 # Introduction

-This file describe what we expect to have at the end of the course given at ensimag
+This file describe what we expect to have at the end of the course given at ENSIMAG

 # Project description